Touchdown in Denver

 The incredible features and applications of this material can be generated by adding layers of graphene on top of a single graphene layer.
 The interlayer shear modes in these few-layer graphene are very important for understanding their exceptional properties.
 However, these modes are in very low frequency range with very weak intensities which greatly hinders exploration.

-This month’s Paper of the Month comes from Nanyang Technological University, in Singapore.
-Cong, currently a professor of Fudan University, and Ting demonstrated methods of improving intensities of the shear modes of graphene layers which would in turn allow better probing of few-layer graphene itself and exploration of its application.
+Researchers at the Nanyang Technological University in Singapore, Dr Cong, currently a professor at Fudan University, and Ting demonstrated methods of improving intensities of the shear modes of graphene layers which would in turn allow better probing of few-layer graphene itself and exploration of its application.

 Cong and Ting discovered a way to enhance such interlayer shear modes through folding the bernal-stacked graphene layers with certain twisting angles.
-They used Linkam’s electrical probe stage, the HFS600E-PB4, which has a temperature range of -196°C to 600°C in their temperature dependant in-situ Raman spectroscopy experiments.
+They used Linkam’s electrical probe stage, the HFS600E-PB4, which has a temperature range of < -195°C to 600°C in their temperature dependent in-situ Raman spectroscopy experiments.

 When asked to comment on the motivation behind their work, and the purpose of the Linkam stage, Dr Cong said: